 Once again, this time I didn’t visit this must-do spot because I have already done it some years ago.
 But if you haven’t been there, you need to add it to your bucket list.
 The views are spectacular and anyway, what’s nicer than spending the day at sea, enjoying the fresh air, soaking in all that sun, kayaking and seeing miracles that mother nature has made for us.
 The official web page can be found here.

-There are various tour organisers offering these trips.
+There are various tour organizers offering these trips.
 Some use speedboats (faster and you get to go straight onshore but they are noisier and there’s less space onboard) whereas others have proper sailing boats (slower but yachts have more character than speedboats and they are more environmentally friendly and less noisy).
 Compare the prices and book a trip according to your needs.
+For equally exquisite views, I’d recommend checking out Phang Nga Bay near Phuket.

 Until next time!